npctheory/highload-queries/scripts/server1.md

 using System.Threading.Tasks;
 using AutoMapper;
 using Npgsql;
-using Domain.Entities;
+using Core.Domain.Entities;
-using Domain.Interfaces;
+using Core.Domain.Interfaces;
-using Infrastructure.Snapshots;
+using Core.Infrastructure.Snapshots;

-namespace Infrastructure.Repositories
+namespace Core.Infrastructure.Repositories
 {
     public class UserRepository : IUserRepository
     {